I am obsessed with vintage Yamaha amplifiers

 Yamaha A-S500 vs MX-1

-When the Yamaha MX-1 came out, it was towards the tail-end of the HiFi heyday.
+When the Yamaha MX-1 arrived, it was towards the tail-end of the HiFi heyday.
 Consumers were changing their tune about two-channel stereo and sales were not as impressive as they used to be.
-Production lasted a decade, but it was never given the marketing boost of its predecessors such as the MX-2000, MX-1000U or even the ultra-rare and legendary MX-10000.
+MX-1 production lasted a decade, but it was never given the marketing boost of its predecessors such as the MX-2000, MX-1000U or even the ultra-rare and legendary MX-10000.

-But the MX-1 was no afterthought, as the specs I mentioned earlier show.
-It was built to power just about any home speaker effortlessly, regardless of the rating.
-HCA, short for Hyperbolic Conversion Amplication, is said to give you up to 30 watts of Class A amplification without the associated heat and power consumption.
+The MX-1 was, however, no afterthought.
+As the specs I mentioned earlier show, it was built to power just about any home speaker effortlessly, regardless of the rating.
+HCA, short for Hyperbolic Conversion Amplification, is said to provide up to 30 watts of Class A amplification without the associated heat and power consumption.

-I am unsure if many people could differentiate Class A and Class A/B, let alone afford the equipment where you might be able to.
+I am unsure if many people could differentiate Class A and Class A/B, let alone afford the equipment where it might be possible.
 But I have hooked up my LS50 speakers to the MX-1 and first impressions are great.

-But first, connecting straight to my Asus Xonar Essence STX sound card has one minor issue.
+First though, connecting to my Asus Xonar Essence STX sound card has one minor issue.
 With the MX-1 gain at maximum as recommended in the manual, maximum sensible volume is about 30 in Windows 10.
-A pre-amplifier such as the CX-1 or CX-2 would be lovely, but unfortunately I am not made of money.
+A pre-amplifier such as the CX-1 or CX-2 would be lovely for greater volume control, but unfortunately I am not made of money.

-Anyway, the MX-1 started up without any fuss and the Airlink transformer it is connected to does not make any noise or audibly affect the sound.
-Not sure it will any design awards though, but reliable and clean power is the aim and it seems to deliver.
+Fortunately, the MX-1 started up without any fuss and the Airlink transformer it is connected to does not make any noise or audibly affect the sound.
+Not sure it will any design awards, though reliable and clean power is the aim and here it seems to deliver.

 What else comes to mind is the Yamaha sound is consistent across the decades and that to have top-end performance of times gone by for a few hundred dollars really is amazing.
 Amplifier technology improvements do make the modern stuff hard to beat though there are still many vintage and later bargains to be had.